 Written by Pranavi Khaitan , a grade 12 student and senior editor at – I Kid You Not

 Climate change has emerged as a global concern for nations around the world.
-It is a threat to the security and survival of the human race and can have devastating effects on the planet.
+It is a threat to the security and survival of the human race and can have Highly destructive or damaging. effects on the planet.
 Greenhouse gas discharge of something, especially gas or radiation contain 82% of carbon dioxide and are a major contributer towards climate change.
 Economists around the world have proposed the policy of Carbon pricing to help reduce carbon discharge of something, especially gas or radiation.